Sebiworld/AppApi/README.md

 The Rest-API should work now.
 To check you can use [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/) and run a GET Request: `http://yourhost.test/api/users`

-However `http://yourhost.test/api/test` is not going to work, since this route needs Authentification (if you activated it in your settings).
+However `http://yourhost.test/api/test` is not going to work, since this route needs Authentification (if you activated session or jwt authentication method in your settings).

 > It is generally a good idea, to use a secure HTTPS connection in production environments, especially if you transmit sensitive user data!